Wallows: 2011–2018: Early years, singles, and Spring EP

 As teenagers in 2011, Braeden Lemasters (guitar/vocals), Cole Preston (guitar/drums), and Dylan Minnette (guitar/vocals) formed the band at a music studio called Join the Band in Van Nuys with Zack Mendenhall (bass).
 They were students enrolled in the GigMasterz program at Keyboard Galleria Music Center in Southern California.
 They chose to name themselves The Feaver and played the 2011 Warped Tour.
 They also used the name The Narwhals before settling on Wallows in 2017, now without Mendenhall.
 Prior to becoming Wallows, the only official collection of songs released by the band consisted of a 4-song EP called "The Narwhals" in October 2014.

 In April 2017, the band released their first single under the Wallows moniker, "Pleaser".
-The song would eventually reach number two on the Spotify Global Viral 50 chart and number one on the KROQ Locals Only playlist.
 In May 2017, Wallows released a second single, "Sun Tan", and began playing live shows in the Los Angeles area, selling out The Roxy and the Troubadour.
 Their third single, "Uncomfortable", was released in September 2017.